ripple/ripple-rest/README.md

 #### GET /api/v1/addresses/:address/next_notification

-Get the most recent notification for a particular account.
+Retrieve the most recent notification for a particular account from the connected rippled.
 See next route details for response format.

 __________

 #### GET /api/v1/addresses/:address/next_notification/:prev_tx_hash

-Get the next notification after the given `:prev_tx_hash` for a particular accounts.
+Retrieve the next notification after the given `:prev_tx_hash` for a particular account from the connected rippled.

 Response:
 ```js